Note on the bispectrum and one-loop corrections in single-field inflation with primordial black hole formation: Introduction

 \section{Introduction}

-Despite no observational evidence, primordial black holes (PBHs) have been a research interest \cite{Zel:1967, Hawking:1971ei, Carr:1974nx, Hawking:1974rv} because they are a potential dark matter candidate \cite{Green:2020jor, Carr:2020xqk} and they can explain LIGO-Virgo gravitational wave events \cite{Sasaki:2016jop}.
-The most widely studied formation mechanism of a PBH is the collapse of large amplitude of quantum fluctuation on small scales generated in single-field inflation.
+Despite no observational evidence, primordial black holes (PBHs) have been a research interest \cite{Zel:1967, Hawking:1971ei, Carr:1974nx, Hawking:1974rv} because they are a potential dark matter candidate \cite{Green:2020jor, Carr:2020xqk} and they can explain the origin of binary black holes found by gravitational wave events \cite{Sasaki:2016jop}.
+The most widely studied formation mechanism of a PBH is the collapse of large-amplitude quantum fluctuations on small scales generated in single-field inflation.
 On large scales, quantum fluctuations are tightly constrained by cosmic microwave background (CMB) observation \cite{Planck:2018nkj, Planck:2018jri, Planck:2019kim}.
 Their power spectrum is almost scale invariant with the amplitude $2.1 \times 10^{-9}$.
 On small scales, observational constraints are loose enough so it is possible to have a theory of large amplitude of the power spectrum \cite{Nakama:2014vla, Jeong:2014gna, Inomata:2016uip, Nakama:2017qac, Kawasaki:2021yek, Kimura:2021sqz, Wang:2022nml}.
 Typically $\mathcal{O}(0.01)$ amplitude of power spectrum is needed to produce a significant amount of PBHs \cite{Carr:2009jm, Carr:2020gox}.

-In our letter \cite{Kristiano:2022maq}, we pointed out that such a large amplitude of small-scale perturbation can affect prediction on large scales.
-This is possible because cubic self-interaction between perturbation with long and short wavelengths induces one-loop correction to the large-scale power spectrum.
+In our paper \cite{Kristiano:2022maq}, we pointed out that such a large amplitude of small-scale perturbation can affect prediction on large scales.
+This is possible because cubic self-interaction between perturbation with long and short wavelengths induces the one-loop correction to the large-scale power spectrum.
 We considered a PBH formation from an extremely flat region in the potential that induces a temporary ultraslow-roll (USR) period \cite{Kinney:1997ne, Inoue:2001zt, Kinney:2005vj, Martin:2012pe, Motohashi:2017kbs}.
 In the end, we argued that our result could be generalized into any PBH formation model with a sharp transition of the second slow-roll (SR) parameter.
-We found that if the small-scale power spectrum reached $\mathcal{O}(0.01)$, one-loop correction to the large-scale power spectrum would become comparable to its tree-level contribution breaking the perturbativity of the theory.
+We found that if the small-scale power spectrum reached $\mathcal{O}(0.01)$, the one-loop correction to the large-scale power spectrum would become comparable to its tree-level contribution breaking the perturbativity of the theory.
 Therefore, we have concluded that PBH formation in single-field inflation is ruled out.